Whatsapp Icon

 STAGE II & III OESOPHAGUS CANCER TREATMENT

 Treatment for these cancers is most often chemoradiation followed by surgery for people who are healthy enough.
 Patients with adenocarcinoma are sometimes treated with chemo (without radiation) followed by surgery at the place where the stomach and oesophagus meet (the gastroesophageal junction).
-To some small tumours, surgery alone may be an option.
+For some small tumours, surgery alone may be an option.
 If the first cure is surgery, then chemoradiation may be prescribed later, specifically if the cancer is an adenocarcinoma or if there are indications that any cancer might have been left over.

 STAGE IV OESOPHAGUS CANCER TREATMENT